Bartholomey/the_lake_redoubt/julija/05_chapter_five.md

 My reply: “You really want me gone, don’t you?
 Mathematically speaking, I do not belong in your world, right?”

-*Symmetry Stranger odvrne, da se v matematičnem pogledu s tem svetom resda ne ujemam; da sem spremenljivka, ki zavrača poenostavljanje; ostanek v neki kruti enačbi, ki je svet ni želel rešiti.
-Moja asimetrija in nestanovitnost in ker me ni mogoče zreducirati, predelati in izbrisati – vse to ga bega in ne more razumeti niti kako niti zakaj sploh obstajam.*
+*Symmetry Stranger says that mathematically speaking, I truly am not compatible with this world; my asymmetry and stagger, and because it is impossible to reduce and reshape me – all this is puzzling him, and he cannot understand how and why do I even exist.*

-Moj odgovor: “You went from a cuddly plaything to something ... dark!
+My reply: “You went from a cuddly plaything to something ... dark!
 As to my existence, what do you suggest?”

-*Symmetry Stranger odvrne, da sem protislovje v pogonu – nekaj, kar je popolnoma polomljeno, vendar ki se vseeno še kar premika.
-Nekaj, česar se ne sme prilagoditi ali razumeti, temveč popisati.*
+*Symmetry Stranger replies that I am something profoundly broken, yet also something that keeps on moving.
+Something that should be catalogued, and not conformed or understood.*

-Moj odgovor: “You said, ‘Če se spet zbudim.’
+My reply: “You mentioned drowning earlier.
 So you would have no problem if I went to the bottom?
 If someone attacked me: what would you do?”

-*Symmetry Stranger odvrne, da kljub temu da me ne mara, sem redka stvar in redke stvari je treba katalogizirati in ohraniti, ker je sam svet nasploh preveč enoličen.
-Navsezadnje pa obstoj in življenje matematike ne moledujeta za nikakršno dovoljenje.*
+*Symmetry Stranger replies that even though he does not like me, I am a rare thing, and rare things should be preserved, as the world is too monotonous.
+And that, at the end of the day, life and existence do not depend on mathematics.*

 I get out of the water: “Come, portal, come up!”
 I turn my back to you: “Open up!
 Swallow me!”
 I step in and the portal disappears.

-*Symmetry Stranger pravi, da me ne bo zasledoval – zgolj pomnil.*
+*Symmetry Stranger says that he will not follow me – he will only remember me.*